 But, if your motherboard is not made for those high-speed devices, how can you do it by just using an adapter.
-Yes, we can use an NVMe adapter to increase the number of devices on a single port.
-So, on an NVMe port, you can install an NVMe to multiple M.2 SATA SSD adapter and get the same speed from both SSDs without any hassle.
+Yes, we can use an NVMe adapter to increase the number of devices on a single port (on a desktop computer only).

 You can use an adapter to use NVMe SSD using your PCIe x4 port

 This is another big misconception.
 M.2 and PCIe ports are different but closely related at the same time.
 M.2 is a small form factor that can be found on both desktop and laptop motherboards.

 But, you can easily purchase a PCIe to NVMe M.2 adapter online and connect your NVMe SSD on your motherboard’s PCIe x4 or x8 or x16 port as well.

 Note 1: Any M.2 NVMe or M.2 SATA SSD can never get installed to your PCI Express ports directly because of different form factors.
 You will always have to buy an adapter for that.
 But, if your desktop motherboard supports the NVMe, you are going to have the NVMe speed even after using an adapter.

 Note 2: No laptop can work with these types of adapters because you will find no PCI Express ports on a laptop motherboard.

 Can I get the full speed of NVMe SSD by connecting it through the USB 3.0?

 Most of the laptops and even desktop CPUs expect some latest ones will have USB 3.0.
 So, the highest speed of USB 3.0 is just 5Gbit/s second or 625Mb/s.
 However, the latest USB 3.1 (also Type-C) can reach up to the speed of 1000Mb/s.